duythang/plugplay-arduino-rest/README.md

   client.dhcp()
 ```

-Note: you can have multiple RestClient objects but only need to call
+Note: you can have multiple PlugPlayREST objects but only need to call
 this once.

 Note: if you have multiple Arduinos on the same network, you'll need